wayneidoyle/pybioutils/README.rst

 Installation
 ------------
-The only way to install MoP is by cloning the GitHub repository.
+The only way to install pybioutils is by cloning the GitHub repository.
 Enter the directory where you would like to download the repository and enter the following commands on the command line::